-Join ICIS on 24 May 2017, where editors Ed Cox and Ruth Liao will analyse the outlook for US LNG production alongside a short-term summer supply, demand and price view of the European gas markets.
+In this webinar, ICIS editors Ed Cox and Ruth Liao analysed the outlook for US LNG production alongside a short-term summer supply, demand and price view of the European gas markets.

 Belgium’s secondary natural gas hub – the ZTP – saw its largest over-the-counter traded volume on record in April, with liquidity boosted by the introduction of four new market makers at the start of the month.